hanmajid/android.seed/README.md

    2. ✅ Design with different form factor: Use `DrawerLayout` or `BottomNavigationView` depending on available screen size.
    3. ✅ Nested graphs using `<include />` tag: Separate authentication flow into different navigation graph.
    4. ✅ Conditional navigation: Navigate to Onboarding page for first-time user and navigate to Login page when user is unauthenticated.
-   5. ✅ Explicit and implicit deep links for Chat page.
+   5. ✅ Explicit (via app widget) and implicit deep links (via URL) for Chat page.
    6. ❌ Transition animation.
    7. ❌ Navigation testing.
    8. ❌ Dynamic feature module.